DEFRA/ffc-events/README.md

 }
 ```

-### Sending a message
+### Sending an event

-Message objects must follow the below structure.
+Events objects must follow the below structure.

-`body` - The body of the message.
+`body` - The body of the event.

 `type` - Type of message using reverse DNS notation.
 For example, `uk.gov.demo.claim.validated`.

 `subject` - Optional, if the body alone is not sufficient to give context to the recipient.
 For example, `myImage.jpeg`.

-`source` - Name of the service sending the message.
+`source` - Name of the service sending the event.
 For example, `ffc-demo-claim-service`

-`correlationId` - Optional, if distributed tracing through Application Insights is required.

 #### Example